Denoising the Deep Sky: Physics-Based CCD Noise Formation for Astronomical Imaging

 Scientific imaging, particularly in astronomy, presents a different landscape where Charge-Coupled Device (CCD) sensors remain the dominant technology \cite{howell2006handbook}.
 The CDD architecture differs fundamentally from CMOS cameras.
 Instead of embedding amplifiers and converters at the pixel level, CCDs transfer charge serially to a small set of output amplifiers \cite{janesick1987scientific}.
 This readout process introduces distinctive noise signatures \cite{faraji2006ccd}, including segment-specific bias and gain variation \cite{lauer1989reduction}, charge transfer inefficiency \cite{massey2010pixel}, clock-induced charge \cite{janesick2007photon}, and bias drift and striping \cite{grogin2011acs}.
 At longer wavelengths, back-illuminated CCDs exhibit interference fringes or etaloning \cite{howell2006handbook}, caused by internal reflections within the silicon substrate.
 Unlike consumer CMOS sensors, science CCDs record in a single spectral band defined by filters rather than through a mosaic color pattern, which alters the statistical structure of the data.
 Astronomical CCDs are also exposed to unique observational effects, including cosmic-ray strikes \cite{van2001cosmic} and persistent hot pixels \cite{mclean2008electronic} that introduce localized outliers.

 Unlike consumer CMOS imaging, where noise can often be reduced by simply extending the exposure time, astronomical observations are fundamentally constrained by atmospheric effects and target dynamics.
 Ground-based telescopes are subject to turbulence-induced wavefront aberrations \cite{fried1966optical}, scintillation \cite{roddier1981v}, intrinsic source variability \cite{zhai2014detection}, and Earth’s rotation \cite{benn1998brightness}, all of which evolve on timescales that make long integrations for obtaining high-SNR images impractical.
 As a result, CCD observations are typically acquired as a sequence of shorter exposures that are individually calibrated and then registered and stacked \cite{fruchter2002drizzle}.
 While stacking improves SNR and enables the rejection of outliers, it also faces notable limitations.
-Residual offsets from Earth’s rotation and imperfect telescope tracking can prevent accurate co-registration \cite{bertin2010swarp}.
-Moreover, the strict alignment required for stacking is computationally intensive and not always feasible \cite{stoughton2002sloan}, especially for faint or time-variable sources \cite{alard1998method}, or for large-area survey observations where rapid coverage is prioritized \cite{ivezic2019lsst}.
+Residual offsets can arise from imperfect telescope tracking and co-registration. \cite{bertin2010swarp}.
+Moreover, the strict alignment required for stacking is time-consuming and not always feasible \cite{stoughton2002sloan}, especially for faint or time-variable sources \cite{alard1998method}, or for large-area survey observations where rapid coverage is prioritized \cite{ivezic2019lsst}.
 Consequently, the scientific usability of individual exposures remains essential, while conventional calibration pipelines primarily suppress structured artifacts and leave stochastic noise largely unresolved \cite{howell2006handbook}.